yalalasai/Sample/README.md

 simple-web-app
 ==============

-Simple web application that demonstrates the use of the OpenID Connect client code and configuratio
+Simple web application that demonstrates the use of the OpenID Connect client code and configuration test